vahidAK/PatMat/README.md

   -o /path/to/output/, --output_folder /path/to/output/
                         Absolute path to a directory where output files should be written.
 Default: '.'.
-  -t num_threads, --threads num_threads
+  -t integer, --threads integer
-                        An integer, the number of parallel threads to run on.
+                        The number of parallel threads to run on.
 Default: 4.
-  -n name, --name name  A character string as the name of the sample, e.g.,
+  -n string, --name string
-                        'HG005'.
+                        The name of the sample.
+This will appear in the VCF file.
+E.g., 'HG005'.
 Default: 'unknown'.
   --inversion_list /path/to/BED
                         Absolute path to a BED file containing genomic intervals that might be inversions.
 This is typically